Modular vs Manufactured Home: Which Is the Better Option?

 Construction Time2–4 months1–3 months

-If you’re comparing modular home vs manufactured home options, consider your long-term plans, financing eligibility, and zoning restrictions.
+If you’re comparing modular home vs. manufactured home options, consider your long-term plans, financing eligibility, and zoning restrictions.

-Pros and Cons of Modular Homes and Manufactured Homes
+Pros and Cons of Off-Site Homes

 Here are some benefits and drawbacks of modular homes: